mainmatter/playbook/src/project-procedure/consulting/README.md

 # Consulting Projects

-For consulting projects we work within our clients' organizational structures, supporting or leading product initiatives and making the client's in-house teams more efficient.
+For consulting projects, we work within our clients' organizational structures, supporting or leading product initiatives and making the client's in-house teams more efficient.